-A-1 GENERAL
+B-1 GENERAL

 This test is conducted to evaluate the effect of tyre adhesion resistance of trackless bitumen emulsion.
 This test method is used to identify the adhesiveness of trackless type emulsion and conventional emulsion to vehicle tyre.

-A-2 APPARATUS
+B-2 APPARATUS

-A-2.1 Balance, capable of weighing 0.01g.
+B-2.1 Balance — Capable of weighing 0.01g.

-A-2.2 Brush and/or rubber spatula, Which enables applying emulsion uniformly.
+B-2.2 Brush and/or rubber spatula — Which enables applying emulsion uniformly.

-A-2.
+B-2.
 3 A granite specimen mounting plate, with 400 mm (l) × 400 mm (w) ×10 mm (t).

-A-2.4 Tyre Deposition Rate Test Equipment

-Soft rubber wheel dia ranging from 7 cm to 10 cm with 56.7 kg, reciprocating to a length of minimum 25 cm in 40 to 50 cycles per min.
+B-2.4 Tyre Deposition Rate Test Equipment — Soft rubber wheel dia ranging from 7 cm to 10 cm with 56.7 kg, reciprocating to a length of minimum 25 cm in 40 cycles per min to 50 cycles per min.
 The tyre deposition rate test equipment is shown in Fig 1 below:

 Fig. 1 Tyre Deposition Rate Test Equipment

-A-2.4.1 Wheel Tracking Test Apparatus

-Number of wheel pass and loading must be adjustable.
+B-2.4.1 Wheel Tracking Test Apparatus — Number of wheel pass and loading must be adjustable.
 The wheel can be loaded at specific place on the specimen.

-Using tyre width and stroke length, the area for tyre deposition in m2 to be calculated
+Using tyre width and stroke length, the area for tyre deposition in m2 to be calculated.

-A-2.4.2 Natural Rubber Sheet / rubber sheet, with (300 ± 100) mm (l) × (60 ± 10) mm (w) × 3 mm (t)
+B-2.4.2 Natural Rubber Sheet / rubber sheet, with (300 ± 100) mm (l) × (60 ± 10) mm (w) × 3 mm (t)

-A-3 PREPARATION OF SPECIMEN
+B-3 PREPARATION OF SPECIMEN

-A-3.1 Apply specific amount of emulsion, to achieve the emulsion content of 300 g/m2, as mentioned in test conditions (see A-3.4), on a slate board with brush or spatula.
+B-3.1 Apply specific amount of emulsion, to achieve the emulsion content of 300 g/m2, as mentioned in test conditions (see B-3.4), on a slate board with brush or spatula.
 The emulsion shall be applied uniformly.
 Apply emulsion in a single stroke.

-A-3.2 The specimen shall be kept at room temperature, till it sets (~30 min).
+B-3.2 The specimen shall be kept at room temperature, till it sets (~30 min).
 Cure at ambient temperature until the emulsion is completely broken (color turn to black).
 After breaking of emulsion, the sample shall be placed in oven at 60 °C for 4 h.

-A-3.3 Prior to the test, mask a tape on a part of specimen (see Fig. 2) where loading wheel stands by, to prevent error due to the difference of contact time.
+B-3.3 Prior to the test, mask a tape on a part of specimen (see Fig. 2) where loading wheel stands by, to prevent error due to the difference of contact time.

-Fig. 2 Illustration Of Area Of Specimen
+Fig. 2 Illustration of Area of Specimen

-A-3.4 Testing Condition or Specimen Condition
+B-3.4 Testing Condition or Specimen Condition

 Testing Condition of the specimen is given below: